BalajiNagarajKumar/BalajiNagarajKumar.github.io/about/index.md

 modified: 2014-08-08T20:04:41.231140-04:00
 ---

+> I am a sort of person who develops solutionapply my knowledge to seek solution for a problem

+Yes I am an **ENGINEER** by profession and .
+A Proud Electrical Engineer.
+I seek to develope and utilise a theoritical conecpt in optimising a system in real life.

 > “Study hard what interests you the most in the most undisciplined, irreverent and original manner possible”

 This quote by [`Richard